disrupts/old_dotfiles/README.md

 My dotfiles to be shared easily across computers

+They have 2 dependencies: git and zsh.
+  * zsh is necessary to run bootstrap script (could be replaced by sh script but I don't know borne shell)
+  * git is necessary to pull submodules and to pull antigen submodules

-This is the usual workflow when I format, change of OS or fully upgrade a machine:
+This is the usual workflow after I format, change of OS or fully upgrade a machine:
-  * format to start fresh
+  * pull install script and dotfiles
-  * run the corresponding install script to that machine (found in the [installs repo][installrepo])
+  * run the corresponding install script for that machine (found in the [installs repo][installrepo])
-  * pull this dotfiles
+  * bootstrap
   * Enjoy

 All vim plugins (including [Pathogen][pathogen] itself) is contained in its own git submodule!